Your free business.com+ membership unlocks exclusive tech deals and advisor support

 graphic of a man working at an office desk

 Creating a more positive workspace is a step-by-step process.
 Some changes are easy to implement, while others require a more significant investment.
-Regardless of the scope, any adjustment can improve your office environment and boost your employees’ well-being.
+Regardless of the scope, any adjustment can improve your office environment and boost employee well-being.

 Here’s a checklist of a few things to address:

-• Add color: Whether you’re starting a business or improving conditions for current employees, color plays a vital role.
-A few cans of paint and some rearranging can turn your office from a place employees dread into one where they thrive.
+• Add color: Whether refreshing a startup hub or a corporate floor plan, color plays a role in how a space feels.
+A few cans of paint and some rearranging can turn your office from a place employees dread into one where they feel more comfortable and engaged.

-• Bring in more natural light: If your budget allows, consider installing bigger windows, glass walls or a skylight.
-Budget-friendly options include installing mirrors (instead of covering existing windows with curtains or blinds), painting the walls a lighter color or upgrading light bulbs to emit more natural light.
+• Bring in more natural light: If your budget allows, consider installing larger windows, glass walls or a skylight.
+Budget-friendly options include installing mirrors, painting the walls a lighter color or upgrading light bulbs to emit more natural-looking light.
 “Say goodbye to fluorescent lighting,” Decker-Erickson advised.
 “Opt for natural light where possible.
 Or, replace outdated bulbs with soft, warm-toned LEDs that mimic daylight.
 Better lighting enhances mood, energy and overall satisfaction.”

-• Turn down the noise (pollution): Possible fixes for noise issues could include:
+• Turn down the noise (pollution): Possible fixes for noise issues include:

-• Installing white noise machines around the office
+• Installing white noise machines or sound-masking technology

-• Design your workplace with tasks in mind: Build open collaboration areas along with cubicles, conference rooms, co-working spaces and social retreats.
-It means your employees can tailor their physical surroundings to the job they need to do at that moment.
+• Design your workplace with tasks in mind: Implement activity-based working (ABW) principles by building open collaboration areas alongside cubicles, conference rooms, co-working spaces and quiet retreats.
+This approach lets employees tailor their surroundings to the work they need to do at the moment.

-• Create a natural motivation boost with plants: Adding a little greenery can improve the office atmosphere by offering physical and emotional benefits.
-For example, plants purify the room’s air, reducing stress and depression.
+• Create a natural motivation boost with plants: Adding greenery can improve how a space looks and feels.
+Plants can make offices feel calmer and more inviting, which may help reduce stress.
 “Plants are a simple yet powerful way to elevate any workspace,” Decker-Erickson noted.
 “Not only do they improve air quality, but they also create a calming atmosphere.”

 Did you find this content helpful?